middric/drupal-dev-vm/README.md

 ### Using XDebug to Debug Code

 XDebug can be a useful tool for debugging PHP applications, but it uses extra memory and CPU for every request, therefore it's disabled by default.
 To enable XDebug, change the `php_xdebug_default_enable` and `php_xdebug_coverage_enable` to `1` in your `config.yml`, and make sure `xdebug` is in the list of `installed_extras`.

-### Catching/Debugging Email with MailHog

-By default, the VM is configured to redirect PHP's emails to MailHog (instead of sending them to the outside world).
-You can access the MailHog UI at `http://drupaltest.dev:8025/` (where `drupaltest.dev` is the domain you've configured for the VM).

-You can override the default behavior of redirecting email to MailHog by editing or removing the `php_sendmail_path` inside `config.yml`, and you can choose to not install MailHog at all by removing it from `installed_extras` in `config.yml`.

 ## Other Notes